-The Library maintains over 150,000 volumes and subscribes to more than 1100 journals.
+The Library maintains over 150,000 volumes and subscribes to more than 1000 journals.
 It is also a State Government Documents Depository.
 Microfilm, company annual reports, pamphlet files, and newspapers provide additional unique information for users.
+Through Inlex, its new computer-based catalog and circulation system, students can gain quick access to the Library's collection.
 Service to clients is of the highest importance to the Library staff.
 Professionally trained librarians provide individual assistance to students and other users.
 These librarians help locate information and materials via interlibrary loan or computerized reference data base services.
 Also, through computer, the Library has access to a national data base of over 11 million items, assuring that clients can usually obtain the specific item needed.